hydroframe/ParFlow_Short_Course/Exercises/Little_Washita/README.md

 ```
 ###### Additional Tests to Run:
 -	 Modify the Flow_Calculation.tcl scrip to create a timeseries of flow at the outlet and plot
-- Try re-running step 2 using one of the
+- Try re-running Steps 2 or 3 using one of the outputs you generated in Step 2

 ____
 ### Exercise 4: Running and restarting ParFlow-CLM